 Confessing he “always wanted to build things and was obsessed with water” since he was a child, Matyas Gutai studied at the Budapest University of Technology and Economics Faculty of Architecture.
 He later went to complete both his graduate and Ph.D in Architecture at The University of Tokyo in 2010 where he was also conducting research on “Trans-structures: Water building, Fluid Architecture and Liquid engineering.”
 He is currently a Professor at Feng Chia University, Department of Architecture as well as an active architect at Allwater Architecture Ltd. in Hungary working on projects such as Allwater Pavilion, Kiskunsag National Park Education Center and others.

 Innovation is all about change and adaptation.
 And Mr.Gutai saw the dynamic relationship between engineering and architecture in Japanese thinking.
 It inspired him to strive for new opportunities in architecture design and think of new sustainable solutions.
 He acknowledges “Western thinking is based on resistance and protection, while the Japanese perspective is based on constant adaptation.”
+He even utilized state-of-the-art devices from Trocknungsgerät mieten München to make his designs possible.

 The following is our conversation with Mr.Gutai edited for clarity.